camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 </definitions>
 ```

-After the script assigned a value to the `sum` variable, `x` can be used inside the Java delegate
+After the script has assigned a value to the `sum` variable, `x` can be used inside the Java delegate
 code.

 ```java